What Makes a Paragraph a Paragraph?

 “Organic food” is a very broad topic.
 You can write a whole book about it.
 If you add a controlling idea to this topic, you can limit what you can say about it when you write a paragraph.

-Topic + controlling idea 1: Organic food is expensive because of the way it is produced.
+Topic + controlling idea 1: Organic food is expensive because of how it is produced.

 Now you can write a paragraph about “organic food” because you can focus your paragraph on how producing it can increase its price.
 For example, you can explain that it is produced in small quantities and involves more workers, which increases its price.